"Coastal risk management will either be inter-territorial or it won't be".

 This " Popsu " study (observation platform for urban projects and strategies) was carried out in collaboration with the Montpellier metropolis.
 What are the specific political characteristics of this area?

 S.B.: Coastal risk management policies emphasize the importance of planning on a wider scale than the beach.
-Montpellier as a metropolis is central to this equation, but from an institutional point of view, it only has one directly coastal commune, Villeneuve-lès-Maguelone.
+Montpellier as a metropolis is central to this equation, but from an institutional point of view, it has only one directly coastal commune, Villeneuve-lès-Maguelone.
 The other coastal communes in the urban area are part of the Agglomération du Pays de l'Or (POA).
 For a long time, coastal risks were a political blind spot for Montpellier.
 This is no longer the case.

 Is there no dialogue between the metropolis and the coastal communes on these issues?